ugml/api/README.md

 # ugamela API

-This repository contains the official API which can be usedto create a client for the browsergame ugamela.
+This repository contains the official API which can be used to create a client for the browsergame ugamela.
 The official API can be found at https://api.ugamela.org/v1/

 # Disclaimer